wp-plugins/collapsible-widget-area/readme.txt

 == Upgrade Notice ==
 = 0.4 =
-Adds ability to use more than one collapsible widget area and implements shortcode
+You may need to re-save your Collapsible Widget after upgrading.
+This version adds the ability to use more than one collapsible widget area and implements shortcode.

 = 0.3.1a =
 Remove extraneous debug info that caused PHP error